 Room Acoustics Issues in Converted Offices

 The modern design of converted offices is considered to be their most attractive point.
 But it’s also the cause of many acoustical issues in the workspace.
 Distracting noise and lack of speech privacy are evident issues in many converted offices.

 The typical open office has clusters of workstations and even lounging areas with little to no partitions.
 Sound and noise travel are in the open space unimpeded.
 Those that do have partitions often use thin walls or glass walls, effective for physical separation but not for workspace acoustics.

 High or dome ceilings and exposed brick walls cause echoes.
 Smooth and hard surfaces like glass, metals or concrete floors increase sound reflection.
 Noise bounces off these surfaces and travels across the open space.

-The modern design of these offices results in lack of speech privacy.
-Noise from human speech — meetings, phone calls, chitchats and even confidential conversations travel more freely in offices with poor room acoustics design.
+The modern design of these offices results in a lack of speech privacy.
+Noise from human speech — meetings, phone calls, chitchats, and even confidential conversations travel more freely in offices with poor room acoustics design.

 Effects of Poor Room Acoustics

 Lack of speech privacy means more distracting noise.
 Distracted employees become disengaged which then results in higher stress, absenteeism and turnover rates.
 Disengaged employees are also prone to more errors, affecting their work quality and productivity.